Eating healthy means low fat, right? You may be surprised to learn that actually, a low-fat diet is not at all healthy.

 If saturated fat and cholesterol were the killers the mainstream medical establishment would have you believe, then Americans should have been dying from heart disease before 1912.

-In addition, the entire populations of France, Spain and the East African Masai tribe should be dying off any time now from heart disease.
-These groups eat large amounts of saturated fat and cholesterol, but have very low rates of heart disease.
+In addition, the entire population of France, Spain, and the East African Masai tribe should be dying off any time now from heart disease.
+These groups eat large amounts of saturated fat and cholesterol but have very low rates of heart disease.

-But in fact, in those populations of people who eat a high fat, high nutrient, natural and traditional diet, disease does not exist.
+But in fact, in those populations of people who eat high fat, high nutrient, natural and traditional diet, the disease does not exist.

 Processed, Low Fat Foods are Deadly

 Weston A. Price, a dentist in the 1930s traveled the world studying populations who ate traditional diets.
-He looked at groups living in remote villages in the Swiss Alps, the Maori in New Zealand, the East African Masai, the Alaskan Eskimos, Irish Gaelics, North and South American Indians and the Australian aborigines.
-Even though the diets of the groups were very different, they all included some form of saturated animal fat, and relied on a variety of foods which were high in nutrients.
+He looked at groups living in remote villages in the Swiss Alps, the Maori in New Zealand, the East African Masai, the Alaskan Eskimos, Irish Gaelic, North and South American Indians, and the Australian aborigines.
+Even though the diets of the groups were very different, they all included some form of saturated animal fat and relied on a variety of foods that were high in nutrients.